4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Conclusion

 Maker-Breaker games are usually seen as asymmetrical.
-Yet, each player actually aims at filling a transversal of the other player's edges (a {\em transversal} of $\mathcal{E} \subseteq \mathcal{P}(V)$ is a set of vertices that intersects every element of $\mathcal{E}$).
-As such, there is an argument for including the (potentially exponential) set of transversals of $E(H)$ in the input along with $H$, and it would be interesting to see whether or not the problem remains {\PSPACE}-hard in that case.
+Yet, each player actually aims at filling a transversal of the other player's edges (a {\em transversal} of a set of edges $\mathcal{E}$ is a set of vertices that intersects every element of $\mathcal{E}$).
+The Maker-Breaker game can therefore be seen as a type of Maker-Maker game where the players have different different winning sets, a variant which has recently been introduced \cite{FlorianJonas_Eurocomb,FlorianJonas_Arxiv}.
+As such, there is an argument for adding the set of transversals of $E(H)$ to the input of the Maker-Breaker problem along with $H$, so that each player's winning sets are included.
+Since the number of transversals may be exponential in the size of $H$, it would be interesting to see whether or not the problem remains {\PSPACE}-hard in that case.